jibin-kr/aws-cloud-setup-bookmarks/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/jibin-kr/aws-cloud-setup-bookmarks) file for details.
+This project is licensed under the MIT License

 ## Acknowledgments